An annotated digest of the top "Hacker" "News" posts for the first week of November, 2017.

 An Internet surveys a sampling of shitty hardware.
 The website falls over.
 Hackernews bitches about the quality of Google search results, then proceeds to rattle off whatever comparably-shitty hardware they're familiar with, regardless of whether it has anything to do with the testing performed by the author.
 The Rust Evanglism Strike Force arrives to reassure everyone that their shitty programming language works great on shitty hardware, as long as you use one of a very few cared-about platforms.

 November 06, 2017 (comments)

 Google breaks shit instead of doing anything right, as usual.
 Hackernews is instantly pissed off that it is even possible to question their heroes, and calls for the public execution of anyone who second-guesses the Chrome team.
 A very few heretics grudgingly admit that they'd like to be consulted -- or at least informed in advance -- when Google engineers decide to take another big shit on the rest of the world, but insist that Google only hits them because it loves them.

 November 07, 2017 (comments)

-Andy Tanenbaum humblebrags about the fact that Intel is using his code, then whines that they didn't tell him, presumably because it would help drag his h-index out of the toilet.
+Andy Tanenbaum humblebrags about the fact that Intel is using Tanenbaum's code, then whines that they didn't tell Tanenbaum, presumably because it would help drag Tanenbaum's h-index out of the toilet.
 Hackernews debates the finer points of etiquette, which goes about as well as you'd expect.
 The rest of the comments are people bickering about bondage-and-dominance license terms, or angry demands that Intel give a shit about the commenter.